B00ze64/FF-Menu-Icon-Plus-CSS/README.md

-# Menu Icon Plus CSS (MIP/CSS) v1.5.5
+# Menu Icon Plus CSS (MIP/CSS) v2.0
-## Add Icons To Firefox Menus/Context-Menus
+## Add Icons To Firefox Menus/Context-Menus/Panels

+**Panels are here!** Most of the panels code comes from:

+* Black7375's (MS_Y) Firefox-UI-Fix project (https://github.com/black7375/Firefox-UI-Fix).
+* Some of the SVG icons (SVG Theme) also come from Black7375's project.
+* The Avatar, and the Sync icon preceding the Sync Now label in the panels, would definitively NOT be here without that project.
+If you are not using the Firefox menus, and are using SVG icons, head over to Firefox-UI-Fix!

-This project is a bunch of CSS files (and images) that you *@import* in your *userChrome.css* and *userContent.css* in Firefox to add icons to the Firefox toolbar menus and to various context menus.
-It currently styles every menuitem that exists in XUL, but the **panels** (those new white pop-up menus, which are grey in Darkmode) are not yet styled, that will come later.
+**Menu Icon Plus CSS** is a bunch of CSS files (and images) that you *@import* in your *userChrome.css* and *userContent.css* files in Firefox to add icons to the Firefox interface.
+It styles every menuitem that exists in XUL, and thanks to Black7375, it now also styles the panels (those white-background menus, like the hamburger button).

-The project is a *remake* of the classic [Menu Icon Plus XUL extension](http://www.codedawn.com/menu-icons-plus.php) for Firefox by **Justin Rodes**.
-The extension of course no longer works, but as I worked with its files, I discovered it wasn't working well in my FF52: It had a lot more icons than were applied in later Firefox versions, so you may discover many icons in **MIP/CSS** that you were not seeing before.
+The project is a remake of the classic [Menu Icon Plus XUL extension](http://www.codedawn.com/menu-icons-plus.php) for Firefox by **Justin Rodes**.
+The extension of course no longer works, but as I worked with its files, I discovered it wasn't working well in my FF52: It had a lot more icons than were applied, so you may discover many icons in **MIP/CSS** that you were not seeing before with the extension.
 Also, the Menu Icon Plus XUL extension styled all the Firefox Menus *and several other extensions on top of that.* **MIP/CSS** does not pretend to style extensions, except the built-in ones.
-There *is* a file included (mip_worksheet-AddIconsToExtensions.css) which does add icons to some extensions, but this is for my own use and not intended to be grown to support every extension out there.
+There *is* a file included (*mip_worksheet-AddIconsToExtensions.css*) which does add icons to some extensions, but this is for my own use and not intended to be grown to support every extension out there.

 AFAIK, I've styled every XUL menu/menuitem in Firefox; I've styled stuff I cannot even see, but if you find something I've forgotten, open an issue.
-The method used to add the icons was suggested by Aris-t2 (thanks!), and it inserts a CSS element before the menuitems.
-Because of this, it is not possible to globally make every disabled menuitem greyed-out in a single CSS statement.
-I think I have covered all the menuitems that *can* be disabled, but you may find some I've forgotten (open an issue to let me know).
+The method used to add the icons to the menus was suggested by Aris-t2 (thanks!), and it inserts an element (an image) before the menuitems.
+Because of this, when a menu item is greyed-out by Firefox, I have to know about it in advance, so that I can also grey-out the icon.
+I think I have covered all the menuitems that *can* be greyed-out, but you may find some I've forgotten (open an issue to let me know).

 You might not agree with some icons choices, or choice of selectors, feel free to open an issue.
 Note that some menuitems can only be selected by their labels, and labels change with the language used in Firefox, so some things, very few, will not style correctly if your Firefox is not in English; feel free to open an issue and we can add your own language's labels to the CSS files, or suggest a different selector.